I am the owner of www.ontariowildflower.com

 In year 2000, I started the website, www.ontariowildflower.com, to depict wildflowers growing in the Sudbury area.
 My goal is to help dispel the widely-held perception, especially by those who have never visited or lived in Sudbury, that Sudbury area is devoid of vegetation.
 The scope of the website has expanded to include wildflowers and flowering plants found in other regions, such as the Arctic, Rocky Mountains, and Yukon, and other areas of northern Ontario, Canada.

-Over the past several years, with my wife and the enthusiastic support of park staff, I conduct several wildflower walks per summer at Killarney Provincial Park.
+In the past, with the enthusiastic support of park staff, I conducted several wildflower walks per summer at Killarney Provincial Park.

 My favourite flowering plant (shrub, actually): Trailing Arbutus because it is the harbinger of spring in this area.